 Fast-food restaurants like Taco Bell are often handing food out of a drive-thru window to people who have no idea what goes on behind closed doors.
 Ever wondered what really is going on behind the scenes?

 Well, you're in luck.
 Taco Bell employees have taken to social media to talk about everything you've ever wanted to Know.
 From what it's really like to work at the fast food chain, to some menu hacks and secrets, as well as things you definitely didn't know about the restaurant that will simply have you wanting to Live Mas, the truth is here.
-Uncover these best-kept secrets, and always be sure to skip the 8 Worst Fast-Food Burgers to Stay Away From Right Now.
+Uncover these best-kept secrets, and always be sure to skip the 5 Worst Steakhouse Chain Orders To Stay Away From Right Now.

 You must have a good memory and eye for precision.

 One employee told Thrillist that because the menu is always changing and the chain is extremely particular about how the food is made, it can take two months or more to memorize the menu and all of the prep instructions for each item.